abeelen/python-notebook/Getting_started_with_python.md

 ## PATH and PYTHONPATH

-While the PATH is used by the system shell to locate _executables_, the PYTHONPATH is used by python to locate its _libraries_.
+While the PATH is used by the system shell to locate _executables_, the PYTHONPATH is used by Python to locate its _libraries_.

 ### PATH (for OSX / Linux, Windows should be similar but not covered here)
-The python version used by the system is the one that appears __first__ in your `PATH` variable.
+The Python version used by the system is the one that appears __first__ in your `PATH` variable.
 Thus make sure you prepend the path to your (new) python executable to your `.bashrc` as

 ```bash